zillonaorg/Welcome/docker_exercise-1.md

 * Familiarize yourself with Dockerfile [best practices](https://docs.docker.com/guides/workshop/09_image_best/)

+* Make a new branch of this repository
+  1. `git checkout -b $YOUR_NAME`

-* In an empty directory create a fresh Dockerfile using base image from upstream Dockerfile.
+* In a new directory create a fresh Dockerfile using base image from upstream Dockerfile.
+  1. `mkdir docker`
+  1. `cd ./docker`
   1. `echo 'FROM debian:bookworm-slim' > Dockerfile`

 * Build docker image from new Dockerfile